cardboard-iguana/cardboard-iguana.com/notes/equivalent-windows-and-nix-commands.md

 `$EXECUTABLE` is treated normally (as if not prefixed by the `runas` command), so a full or relative path is only necessary when it’s not already in the Windows path.

+If credentials are saved for a particular user (use `cmdkey /list` to check), then the `/savecred` flag will apply them automatically!

 ## References

 * [What is the Windows equivalent of the Unix command cat?](https://superuser.com/questions/434870/what-is-the-windows-equivalent-of-the-unix-command-cat#434876)